ethankeshishian/ethankeshishian/README.md

 ### About me:

 - 🎓 I'm a CS student at UCLA, class of 2023.
-- 🦄 I'm the co-founder and editor of [Unicorner](https://unicorner.news).
+- 🦄 I'm the co-founder and editor of startup newsletter [Unicorner](https://unicorner.news).
+- 🔵 I'm the co-founder of [SpotClub](https://spotclub.live).
 - 🔨 I'm currently working on a new podcast!

 ### Skills: